samplecatalina/file-browser/doc.md

 In this new file browser, if we detect any folder that contains a .session file, we would identify this whole folder to be a 'session project' and offer our user to 'open' this folder as a session project, instead of continuing to dive deep into it.

+The frontend of this file browser is planned to build with TypeScript/React/Tailwind CSS/AntD, and the backend of this file browser is planned to build with Python/FastAPI.

 Functions to be supported:
 1.support enter the path and dynamic filtering when entering word or character.
 The dynamic filter should be case sensitive.
 2.recognize the file/session/project type and show the selected type before other types.